geoserver/geoserver/doc/en/developer/source/quickstart/intellij.rst

 Run GeoServer from Intellij on Windows
 ---------------------------

 #.
-Add bash to your windows environment path and restart intellij.
+Add bash to your Windows environment path and restart Intellij.
 #.
 Rebuild the security-tests project in the security module.
 Right click on the security-tests project and click Rebuild.
 Otherwise,  there will be symbol errors such as "cannot find symbol AbstractUserGroupServiceTest".
 #.
-Using wcs1_1 as the working directory, run a mvn clean install.
+Using wcs1_1 as the working directory, run a ``mvn clean install``.
 Some of the generated code from this project does not get include in the build.
 This causes errors like "cannot find symbol class ASTAxisId"